SuePhillipsONS/mapping_project/README.md

 Please add your dataset file path in the code as: dataset_1 = , and dataset_2 = .

-The final step will save a local copy of the amps and open them in a pop-up window.
+The final step will save a local copy of the maps and open them in a pop-up window.

 This was made by [Sue Phillips](mailto:sue.phillips@ons.gov.uk) as part of her apprenticeship rotation through the ONS Geospatial team in DALI.